-Four-time NASCAR Cup Series champion Jeff Gordon, one of the most iconic names in racing and pop culture, joins FOX NASCAR in 2016 as a full-time race analyst.
-Gordon, who sits third on NASCAR’s all-time wins list with 93 victories, steps into the FOX NASCAR booth alongside play-by-play announcer Mike Joy and analyst and Hall of Famer Darrell Waltrip only three months after his final NASCAR SPRINT CUP SERIES start in the legendary No. 24 Hendrick Motorsports Chevrolet.
+Four-time NASCAR Cup Series champion Jeff Gordon, one of the most iconic names in racing and pop culture, joined FOX NASCAR in 2016 as a full-time race analyst.
+Gordon, who sits third on NASCAR’s all-time wins list with 93 victories, stepped into the FOX NASCAR booth alongside play-by-play announcer Mike Joy and analyst and Hall of Famer Darrell Waltrip only three months after his final NASCAR SPRINT CUP SERIES start in the legendary No. 24 Hendrick Motorsports Chevrolet.
 Gordon’s sixth-place effort in his final race secured a third-place finish in the series standings, making him one of only a few athletes to retire at the pinnacle of their respective sport.

 The California native, one of the most versatile drivers of his era, is credited with helping take NASCAR mainstream in the 1990s.
 Gordon changed the face of NASCAR, shattering stereotypes and drawing legions of new fans with his talent, poise and polished appearance that also made the sport attractive to Madison Avenue.
 In his 24 years of full-time Cup Series competition, Gordon served as one of NASCAR’s most effective and committed ambassadors.